Amjad Islam Amjad: Literature

-In 1989, Amjad was appointed Director General of the Urdu Science Board.
-He had also worked as a project director of the Children Library Complex.
+He has written many columns, translation, criticism and essays while his main focus remained writing nazms, a type of Urdu poetry.

+Television scriptwriter

 Amjad is the writer of many drama series for Pakistan Television Corporation including Waris.
-He has written many columns, translation, criticism and essays while his main focus remained writing nazms, a type of Urdu poetry.
 Among his most notable dramas are Dehleez, Samandar, Raat, Waqt and Apnay Log.

+Lyricist

 He wrote the lyrics of Mann Ki Lagan for the 2003 movie Paap, the song which launched the Bollywood career of Rahat Fateh Ali Khan.

+Journalism

 In June 2008, he joined Urdu newspaper Daily Express and wrote column with the title of Chasham-e-Tamasha.

+Illness and death

+Amjad died from a sudden cardiac arrest on 10 February 2023 in Lahore, Pakistan at the age of 78.

+Legacy

+Amjad Islam Amjad has been a vital part of the literary world. some of his famous dramas include; Waris, Din, Fishar and many more.